 Are home computers also a target for ransomware?
 Absolutely.
 Could a ransomware attack also originate from a hacker that controls your internet router?
 Yes.
 During COVID-19, when many people began to work from home, several home networks also fell victim to ransomware attacks.

-If you’re startled by a pop-up message on your network with someone demanding $10 million in Bitcoin or they will delete your files, this is a ransomware attack.
+If you’re startled by a pop-up message on your network with someone demanding $10 million in Bitcoin or they will encrypt and delete your files, this is a ransomware attack.
 Ransomware could have infected your device when you received an email that was too good to be true and clicked on something you shouldn't have.
 It happens.

 What to do during a ransomware attack?